jrogozen/tsuyoku-api/README.md

 - DEL: */users/:id*
 requires authorization. delete existing user

+### Format ###

+success (200):

+{
+    success: true,
+    data: data
+}

+fail (40*, 50*):

+{
+    success: false,
+    error: message
+}

 ### Notes ###
-when doing async mocha tests, you need to `catch` expect errors and fire the done() callback to avoid timeouts
+- when doing async mocha tests, you need to `catch` expect errors and fire the done() callback to avoid timeouts

+- 404 if a specific id is queried and not found.
+200 if query for a list of results and an empty array is returned

+- Mongoose re-indexes after creates. you need to ensureIndexes() on the Model to make sure uniques stay unique.

+- Only send a new api_access_token on requests that require authorization